z1skgr/index.dictionary-memory.java/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
-A program that accepts one or more text files and builds file structure on the disk.
-The file structure follows
-* Index
-* Dictionary

-The dictionary contains all the words in the texts
+The dictionary contains all the words in the texts accompanied by a number.
+Each word points to the Index.

 ## Technologies Used